steve3535/lnx-bootcamp-1/gitops/notes.md

 > * Why is it not present in the clone repo ?
 Fix the issue so that the file appears in your local repo *pays*.

+4. Push
+   Push is the opposite of Pull and serves for exporting the changes made locally.
+   You can use the full URL or UNC of the remote repo/branch you are pushing to, or simply use the name of the remote (usually origin)
+   **It is always recommended to do a pull before a push** (to rapatriate remote changes before pushing your own)
+   `git push` or `git push origin local_branch:remote_branch`

+5.